 In addition to submissions from staff, faculty, and students, The Williams Experience Project is seeking submissions from alumni in exceptional situations and/or who are working on the frontlines of the pandemic.

 Objectives: Special Collections seeks to document, archive, and preserve the vast array of Williams’ experiences, wherever your location may be during these unusual times, in a variety of mediums.
-Examples: audio, social media, memes, emails, screenshots, photos of your “work from home” environment, video, art, zines, journaling, photography with text, or a blog.
+Examples: voice memos, social media, websites, memes, emails, screenshots, photos of your “work from home” environment, video, art, zines, journaling, photography with text, or a blog.
 This documentation will be available in Special Collections for future researchers.

 Framework: As we all have subjective experiences, the framework is open — you decide.
 Different mediums and rhythms work for different people.
 You may want to submit a collection of images once or you may create a journal entry or artwork 3-5 times a week that you share via website url or Google Drive.
 Students already participating in the project are submitting screenshots of their Instagram, creating blogs, writing journal entries with photos and video, and others are recording audio.